• Skip to primary navigation

 • All-purpose flour

-• Cream of tartar: It gives snickerdoodles that tangy flavor and chewy texture.
+• Cream of tartar: This ingredients gives snickerdoodles that tangy flavor and chewy texture.

-• Salt: For flavor enhancement.
+• Kosher salt: For flavor enhancement.
 Yes, salt actually enhances all the other flavors.
 That’s why you see it incorporated into recipes for cookies, cakes, and candies.

 • Unsalted butter: You will need butter for the dough and for the frosting.
 Make sure it’s softened to room temp!